-Digital signatures are based on Public Key Infrastructure (PKI), which uses complex mathematical algorithms to verify the identity of the signer.
+Digital signatures are based on Public Key Infrastructure (PKI), which uses complex mathematical algorithms to verify the signer’s identity.
 PKI is more secure than simple electronic signature systems, which can be easily forged.

 On top of this, digital signatures can be used to verify the integrity of the document being signed; this means that any changes made to the document after it has been signed will be immediately apparent.
 This is not the case with electronic signatures, which cannot be used to verify document integrity.

-Finally, digital signatures are generally considered to be more legally binding than electronic signatures, as they provide a higher level of security and authenticity.
+Finally, digital signatures are generally considered more legally binding than electronic ones, as they provide a higher level of security and authenticity.